stilvoid/microservices-workshop/slides/slides.md

 ## WiFi

-Connect to `Kings Centre Free Wifi`.
+Connect to `The Kings Centre Wifi`.

 Open a browser and sign up.